buddycloud/buddycloud.com/api/index.md

 General Notes
 =============

+HTTPS only
+:   All requests should be sent using HTTPS.

 UTF-8 encoding
 :   Each string passed to and from the buddycloud API must be UTF-8
     encoded.
 (In the case of JSON set "Content-Type" to